 Partial squatting on balance board

-“The patient was challenged with achieving proper squat technique due to balance deficits.
-Progress further with removal of hand hold assist.
+“The patient was challenged in achieving proper squat technique due to balance deficits.
+Further progress will involve the removal of hand-hold assist.”

 Single leg stance for balance